Community Benefit - Anderson Region

 View all Community Benefit reports.

 Two years ago, a small group of Community Hospital Anderson employees came together to plant a garden.
 What started out as two raised garden beds quickly grew to six throughout the growing season.
 The employee garden became a huge success, providing nourishing, fresh vegetables for employees to take home.
 By the end of the first year, the garden totaled 28 raised beds.
+Today, the garden produces an estimated 1,700+ lbs of produce annually for Community employees.
 This hard work and dedication grew into the vision for Community Farm.

 Located on more than 120 acres of land at the edge of Anderson’s city limits, in 2018 Community became the first hospital in the state to have an in-ground farm located on its campus.
-One of Community Farm’s goals is to distribute fresh produce to patients.
-This will involve working with dietitians, primary care providers, and other integral staff to implement the process of farm-to-table, while also providing education to help patients learn how to eat healthy.
-The farm team works closely with our volunteers to coordinate free, fresh flower delivery to patients to help brighten their hospital stay.
+One of Community Farm’s goals is to distribute fresh produce to patients and the community.
+This involves working with dietitians, primary care providers, and other integral staff to implement the process of farm-to-table, while also providing education to help patients learn how to eat healthy.
+Today, the produce goes to the community through various outlets including local food pantries, programs at Community, and the CHA foodservice.
+The farm team works closely with volunteers to coordinate free, fresh flower delivery to patients to help brighten their hospital stay, including sunflowers grown on the farm.

 Community Farm allows patients and members of the community to see, visit, and participate by volunteering or taking educational classes.
 If you are interested in volunteering, you can fill out an online volunteer application and contact Lorie Staehler with the hospital Auxiliary at 765-298-1021 or lorie.staehler@eCommunity.com, or Christine Davies at 765-298-5619 or christine.davies@eCommunity.com.
 You can also keep up with news and farm updates by following Community Farm on Facebook and Instagram.